openservicebrokerapi/servicebroker/spec.md

 ## Updating a Service Instance

-By implementing this endpoint, Service Broker authors can enable users to modify two attributes of an existing service instance: the service plan and parameters.
-By changing the service plan, users can upgrade or downgrade their service instance to other plans.
+By implementing this endpoint, Service Broker authors can enable users to modify two attributes of an existing Service Instance: the Service Plan and parameters.
+By changing the Service Plan, users can upgrade or downgrade their Service Instance to other plans.
 By modifying parameters, users can change configuration options that are specific to a service or plan.

 To enable support for the update of the plan, a Service Broker MUST declare